matthew-scherf/Only-One/README.md

 ## Status

-- All theorems verified
-- Date: October 15, 2025
-- Failed proofs: 0
-- Build time: ~35 seconds
-- Proof assistant: Isabelle/HOL 2025
+ All theorems verified on October 15 2025 with zero failed proofs, in a build time of ~35 seconds using the proof assistant Isabelle/HOL 2025

 ---